ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _Richmond democrat._](https://chroniclingamerica.loc.gov/lccn/sn86063662/1884-11-06/ed-1/seq-2)

 #### 1884-11-06 &middot; Richmond, Ray County, Mo.

 <table style="width: 100%;"><tr><td style="width: 50%">

+A correspondent gives the Weatcrn
+i Jural hia receipt for everlasting fence
+posts.
+He says: &quot;I discovered many
+years ago that wood can be made to
+last longer than iron in the ground,
+but thought the prpcesa so simple and
+inexpensive that it was not worth
+wliilo to make any stir about it.
+The
+posts can be prepared for less than
 two cent.
 Take boiled linseed oil
 and stir in pulverized charcoal to the
 ennsistcnev of oaiut.
 Put a coat of